thunderbird/webext-docs/changes/esr91.rst

 * The ``composeHtml`` property has been added to the :ref:`identities.MailIdentity` type, to indicate, if the identity uses HTML as the default compose format.

-  *This change has been backported to Thunderbird 78.7.0.*

 * The :ref:`accounts.getDefaultIdentity` function has been added, to get the default identity of a given account.
 Use :ref:`accounts.getDefault` to get the default account.

-  *This change has been backported to Thunderbird 78.7.0.*

 compose
 =======

 * The begin* functions now honor ``body``, ``plainTextBody`` and ``isPlaintext`` as compose format selectors, overriding the default compose format of the used/default identity.
 The :ref:`accounts_api` API can be used to get the used/default identity and its default compose format.

-  *This change has been backported to Thunderbird 78.7.0.*

 messages
 ========